ArcGIS Event Editor features

 After clicking a menu and selecting a widget, the widget opens.
 Most of the widgets dock on the left side of the page.

-After opening the widget, you can expand or contract the widget to a different size that persists across all sessions.
+After opening a widget, you can expand or contract it to a different size that persists across all sessions.